jssimmo1/time-travel-jssimmo1/zine/intro.md

 # Intro

-Welcome to my zine—written across timelines.
+Welcome to my zine—written across galaxies—written across timelines.
 Git is my time machine, each commit a page in history.

 ## Table of Contents